 The troops disembark from their Landing Craft Infantry at 07:31 hours on Sword beach, on the east of the Allied landing near Colleville-Montgomery.
 They are the first to be unloaded in this sector.
 Their primary objective is to achieve a breach five hundred metres to the west of Riva Bella in support of the 3rd Infantry Division.

 Although suffering significant losses, the commandos seize the 50 mm anti-tank gun hidden in a small bunker.
-This position disabled LCI 523 (No. 1 Troop).
+This position disabled Landing Craft Infatry 523 (No. 1 Troop).
 They then take the former Casino de Riva-Bella before advancing between Colleville and Saint-Aubin-d’Arquenay to meet the British paratroopers of the 6th Airborne Division at Pegasus Bridge (Bénouville), arriving around 16:30 hours.
 There, the French commandos occupy the perimeter of the lime pit towards 20:00 hours.

 By the evening of June 6th, 1944, they have lost almost 25% of their personnel with twenty-seven killed in combat, and many wounded including their commander Kieffer, who is wounded twice during the day.